 The idea of developing a business enterprise while going through university is a goal for some students.
-Recognizing this desire to embark on entrepreneurial activities, the Co-op Office seeks to support students interested in completing an entrepreneurial co-op work term.
+Recognizing this desire to embark on entrepreneurial activities, the Co-op Office seeks to support students interested in completing an entrepreneurial work term.

-Co-op students who wish to pursue their own business venture can complete an entrepreneurial work term to meet the requirements of a co-op work term.
-The Co-op Office can provide information, support and advice for students wanting to consider an entrepreneurial co-op work term.
+Internship students who wish to pursue their own business venture can complete an entrepreneurial work term to meet the requirements of an internship.
+The Co-op Office can provide information, support and advice for students wanting to consider an entrepreneurial work term.